0100101101011010/food/foodventures/_posts/2019-08-31-what-i-ate-north-italy-edition-venice.md

 ## Thursday

+For Thursday we decided to take a day trip to Burano (which always makes me laugh, 'cause Burano, Murano...) and holy shit this is the prettiest little village ever.

 ### Dinner at Trattoria da Romano

 We shared the *Risotto da Romano*, which blew both our minds.
 I have never tasted a flavour more suited to risotto!

 I was afraid Kevin would find it fishy, but he loved it too.
 Sadly, it was also super expensive, at €20 per person.
 And we weren't even completely full after licking our plates clean, so we ordered a fried seafood platter to share.

+Again, although delicious, the portions were small.

+The polenta here was made with white cornmeal rather than the yellow cornmeal at [Osteria al Duomo](#lunch-at-osteria-al-duomo).
+Both of them tasted pretty similar tbh.
+How is white cornmeal even made?!

 This place also has the softest bread we encountered yet in Italy, another bonus.